Table of contents

-The most ideal way to analyze quality of customer support is through interactive dashboards that showcase critical metrics.
+The ideal way to analyze the quality of customer support is through interactive dashboards that showcase critical metrics.
 These metrics provide detailed insights into how your support team is interacting with customers and how this is impacting larger outcomes such as loyalty and retention.

 Robust and in-depth analytics is a must-have so that you can slice and dice data as you please and really analyze things in a detailed, thorough manner.